michaelplanknz/ACEFA-NZ-winter-SAP-2025/README.md

 Code used in the ACEFA NZ winter situational assessment program 2025, as described in the paper `Multi-pathogen situational assessment and forecasting of respiratory disease in New Zealand`.

 ## Epidemic trend analysis model
+ R code for the Bayesian P-spline model, used to analyse past and current trends in the case and hospitalisation time series, is in the folder '

 ## Forecasting model